WordPress Tutorials, Tips, and Resources to Help Grow Your Business

-While in your WordPress dashboard, go Settings » WP Mail SMTP.
+While in your WordPress dashboard, go to Settings » WP Mail SMTP.

-Within the WP Mail SMTP Settings page, you can set the From Email and From Name.
-These will fill with your site’s admin email and site name by default, but we recommend setting the From Email to the same email address you used to create your SendGrid account for more reliable delivery.
+At the top of this page, you can set the From Email and From Name.
+By default, these will fill with your site’s admin email and site name.

 Then in the Mailer field, select the SendGrid option.